join

 macro joins multiple paths together.

-trim useless path ends when adjacent paths in the array are intersecting.
+will automatically trim useless path ends when adjacent paths in the

 Signature